Service guide

 2.2 Local user

-In default, it is unnecessary to support “caller prepaid’ for normal users.
-If the user is plan to support “caller prepaid”, it should be indicated clearly.
+By default, local users are not "caller prepaid' subscribers.
+If one local user is going to be "caller prepaid", it should be indicated clearly.

-Please click menu “DataàLocal users” and select/add a user as following.
+Please click menu (or item) "Data / Local users / Advance services" and select/add a user as following.

-It is ok to just select “caller prepaid” option.
+It is ok to just enable "caller prepaid" option.

 2.3 Prepaid